Calculate SQL Last Day of Month using End of Month EOMonth() Function in SQL Server 2011

 EOMONTH (start_date [, month_to_add])

-SQL EOMonth datetime function is first introduced to SQL Server developers with the release of Denali CTP3.
+SQL EOMonth datetime function is first introduced to SQL Server developers with the release of SQL Server 2012.

 Here is a few SQL code where the new datetime function EOMonth is used to calculate the last date of the month where the input date parameter is in